spdx/spdx-spec/chapters/3-package-information.md

 ## 7.14 All licenses information from files field <a name="3.14"></a>

+**Description**

-**3.14.1** Purpose: This field is to contain a list of all licenses found in the package.
+This field is to contain a list of all licenses found in the package.
 The relationship between licenses (i.e., conjunctive, disjunctive) is not specified in this field – it is simply a listing of all licenses found.

 The options to populate this field are limited to: